wnchan/tp/docs/UserGuide.md

 2. **Feedback Box**: The feedback box is the area where the application communicates responses to your commands.
 It displays the correct command format if there is an input error, error messages when a command fails to execute, and the outcomes for commands like the `tasks` command.
 3. **Student List**: The student list panel displays a roster of all students and their associated details.
 Executing any student-related command will result in this panel being updated to show the relevant student list.
 4. **Group List**: Similar to the student list, the group list panel shows all existing groups along with their members and designated tutorials.
 Group-related commands will update this panel accordingly.
 5. **Menu Options**: The menu options provide quick access to general tasks within the application.
-Note that no messages are displayed when using the menu options.
+Note that no messages are displayed in the feedback box when using the menu options.
 <div markdown="span" class="alert alert-primary">:exclamation: **Important:**
 To guarantee that all your changes and data are saved correctly, it is strongly advised to type the `exit` command into the Command Box instead of selecting `exit` from the menu options or closing the application window directly.